brandon-levan/Fetch-Rewards-Coding-Exercise-Data-Analyst/README.md

 ## Second: Write a Query that Directly Answers a Predetermined Question from a Business Stakeholder

+You can find these SQL queries for this assignment requirement in the ** [Requirement 2 Folder](https://github.com/brandon-levan/Fetch-Rewards-Coding-Exercise-Data-Analyst/blob/main/README.md)**. but I've also included all of the code and documentation below and in this repository for your reference.
+If you have any questions please, do not hestitate to reach out to me at brandon.levan1014@gmail.com :sunglasses:

 ## Third: Evaluate Data Quality Issues in the Data Provided